Know your mortgage options.

 Truth 1: You can have as little as 3% for a down payment.

-Having a higher down payment on a home can help you save money in the long run.
-But you can have as little as 3% of the home’s purchase price for a down payment.
-And there are homebuying resources and grants to help you get there.
+Paying a higher down payment on a home can help you save money on interest in the long term.
+But you can pay as little as 3% of the home’s purchase price for a down payment.
+And you can find help to buy homes, like grants or special purpose credit programs.

 Truth 2: For some mortgages, the minimum FICO® Score you need is 620.